mrlb05/Nifty4Gemini/docs/index.rst

 Welcome to Nifty's documentation!
 =================================

-Nifty is a full-featured Gemini NIFS data reduction pipeline and data reduction package.
+Nifty is a full-featured Gemini NIFS data reduction package.

-This is a test.

 =====================
 Package Documentation